90% of data breaches are caused by human error (1)

 Want to have a mobile app, but not interested in spending thousands of dollars or pounds on development - or resources on developing and implementing?

 We’ve got you covered.
-Clinked can build you a completely white-label mobile app for a one-off fee of just $1,500 - this is compared to anywhere between $50k-100k ground-up development excluding database development costs.
+Clinked can build you a completely white-label mobile app for a one off fee of £400, then a monthly fee of £120 thereafter - this is compared to anywhere between £30k-80k ground-up development excluding database development costs.
 The mobile functionalities make it easy for you and your clients to access important documentation on the go.
 As well as sending out push notifications for any important updates.
 Want to try it out?
 If you’re already a Clinked user, you can download the Clinked app for free from the App Store and Google Play.

 If you think you could benefit from all of the functionalities Clinked offers, whilst lowering the risk of a data breach - why not book in for a demo with our product specialist to learn more and discuss your needs?